-Kuopio city centre
+Kuopio city centre, various locations

 In the face of Death is about the creation of a graphic system of symbols, creating meaningful and applied visual language.
 The project uses four immortality narratives as a vehicle to establish systems; Elixir; staying alive, life extension stories.
 Resurrection; life, death and rebirth, science, faith and fiction.
 Soul; the non-material part of the body that is ‘the real me’, and Legacy; cultural, genetic and meme.

 As memento mori images – they remind us to live life well – to contemplate our relationship with death and what happens to us when the one inevitable event we plan for the least comes to visit.
 Placed at eye height, planting a visual seed in the audience’s mind’s eye.
 To prompt dialogue and bring discussions of death and mortality to the surface.

 The symbols are spread around the Kuopio city centre.
 Can you find them all?

 Moth is a research group, which, through the discipline of Graphic Design, explores visual language associated with death and end-of-life experiences.